Politics & Elections Oct 29, 2020

 According to a new paper, the term that best describes our strife is “political sectarianism,” or the tendency of political groups to align on the basis of moralized identities rather than shared ideas or policy preferences.

-The paper’s authors include Eli Finkel and Cynthia Wang, both professors at the Kellogg School, and James Druckman and Mary McGrath, both professors of political science at Northwestern, as well as eleven others from a range of disciplines.
-All of the authors had planned to attend a conference hosted by Kellogg’s Dispute Resolution and Research Center and Northwestern’s Institute for Policy Research before the pandemic intervened, leading the group to put their ideas into a paper instead.
+The paper’s authors include Eli Finkel, a professor of management and organizations at Kellogg, Cynthia Wang, a clinical professor of management and organizations at the Kellogg School, James Druckman and Mary McGrath, both professors of political science at Northwestern, as well as eleven others from a range of disciplines.

 “It’s not just that people only trust or associate with their own side,” says Wang, who directs the Center.
 “It’s that they’re contemptuous of the other side, whom they see as ‘other’ and less moral—an existential threat.
 This rise in out-group hate is what we find so alarming.”